 In the meantime, the project of locating the position of the Gunbarrel on the surface was carried out.
 In March 1975, a trip was run with this object in mind.
-We had borrowed Peter Wellings' RDF equipment.
-The arrangement was that we formed two groups, one to enter the cave with the transmitter, and the other to be on the surface with the loop.
-The underground group was to turn on the transmitter for 5 minutes every 15 minutes. starting 2.30pm. at The underground group didn't start transmitting until 3.00pm, by which time the above ground group were too far away from the "guessed" location.
+We had borrowed Wellinas' RDF Peter equipment.
+The arrangement was that we formed two groups, one to enter the cave with the transmitter. and the other to be on the surface with the loop.
+The underground group was to turn on the transmitter for 5 minutes every 15 starting 2.30pm.
+The minutes. at underground group didn't start transmitting until 3.00pm, by which time the above ground group were too far away from the "guessed" location.
 The exercise was a failure.